Top 12 Amazing Temples in Chiang Mai!

-The Wat Phra That Doi Suthep, also known as the Elephant Temple, is probably the most beautiful and most famous temple in Chiang Mai.
-This golden temple is located on a mountain, the Doi Suthep mountain in the same named Doi Suthep National Park and is one of the ultimate landmarks of this region.
-For a visit one should be light on one’s feet, because the temple complex can be reached only via a long staircase (Naga stairs), which is decorated with snakes.
-After more than 300 stairs you will reach the top.
-Marvel at the large gilded chedi, the beautiful Buddha statues and the amazing view.
-Almost on every trip to Chiang Mai, this beautiful temple is high up on bucket lists.
-Accordingly, one has to expect many tourist groups, but they can be skipped when visiting the temple early in the morning.
+The Wat Phra That Doi Suthep is probably the most scenic and famous temple in Chiang Mai.
+It is located on a mountain, the Doi Suthep Mountain in the Doi Suthep National Park of the same name and is one of the ultimate landmarks of this region.
+To visit the temple you need to be good on your feet, as the temple complex is reached via a long staircase (Naga staircase), which is beautifully decorated with snakes.
+Once at the top, you will be amazed by the large gilded chedi, the magnificent Buddha statues and the spectacular view.
+Almost every trip to Chiang Mai includes a visit to this stunning temple.
+You can expect to see a lot of tourist groups, but you can easily avoid them early in the morning.

 Tip: Doi Suthep Temple offers meditation classes.
-They are offer for 4 to 21 days and cost only a voluntary donation.
+They are offered for 4 to 21 days and cost only a voluntary donation.